-A few months ago I reviewed the first issue of this entertaining Batman/Teenage Mutant Ninja Turtles crossover, now you can own the entire arc as it has been published as a graphic novel.
-But is this graphic novel worth all the hype that has been surrounding it?
+A few months ago I reviewed the first issue of this entertaining Batman/Teenage Mutant Ninja Turtles crossover.
+Now the entire arc is being published as a graphic novel.
+But is the story worth all the hype that has been surrounding it?